CyberCity 2000 - CC2k - CyberCorp 2000About the Designer and Author of CC2k

 In late 1984 I began running a BBS on the C=64, and later on the C=128, finally switching to an AMIGA CNet BBS system in 1985.

-Beginning in 1990 I became fascinated with computer graphics and 3D modeling so I started working with Lightwave and Real 3D, (both 3D modeling systems).
-I also started exploring Brilliance, Scenery Animator and a number of other 3D modeling and paint programs.
-Then In 1991, after a layoff from the trucking industry (my primary source of income), I began supporting myself working as a photo restoration artist.
+Then In 1991, after a layoff from the trucking industry following an accident which injured my neck preventing my from driving big rigs (my primary source of income), I began supporting myself working as a photo restoration artist.
 I became skilled in the use of various art programs and equipment, and started working with non-linear editing programs, Digital compression schemes, frame grabbers, scanners, dyesub printers and film recorders to accomplish tasks such as photo restorations, video to photo, and photo to video.
-I have some examples of my work that are available for viewing by clicking the links at the bottom of this page.

 1995-2003 I built custom computers, servers and LANs.
-Repaired PCs, designed websites, created photos and negatives from digital camera files, produced streaming videos and multimedia CDs, as well as streaming audio and video for internet presentations.
+Repaired PCs, designed websites, created photos and negatives from digital camera files, produced streaming videos and multimedia CDs, as well as streaming audio and video for internet presentations

-In 2003 I went to work for a POS solutions company where, after completing my training on McDonald's POS system architecture, I designed custom software for their in-house applications and day to day operations.
-I also designed 2 pieces of cutting edge software to meet the expanding needs of POS (Point of Sales) Support
+In 2003 I went to work for a POS (Point of Sales) support company where, after completing my training on McDonald's POS system architecture, I designed custom software for their in-house applications and day to day operations.

-The second was a software application that became know as the "Remote Tech Tool".
-This state of the art application would connect to a POS system in real time and gather data to remotely diagnose and, if necessary, and correct any issues that may be present.
+I also designed 2 pieces of cutting edge software to meet the expanding needs of POS (Point of Sales) Support.
+The first was a POS simulation and reference application to aid in training new support technicians, the second was a software application that became know as the "Remote Tech Tool".
+This state of the art application would connect to a POS system in real time and gather data to remotely diagnose and, if necessary correct any issues that may be present.

 The result was an application that could remotely correct a malfunctioning POS system LIVE during business hours in less than 10 minutes.
 Before the advent of the tech tool a typical support call could take anywhere from 30 min to 2 hours for a repair and relied on the ability of fast food employees to follow direction and act as pseudo onsite technicians.

-So, in February I took employment with Full Creations LLC. as a software engineer and web applications developer and quickly rose to become lead developer in the firm.
-Unfortunately, as an upstart company they were unable to meet my needs in the area of compensation and so after 6 months of employment I left.
+In November of 2006 I left 11Painter, and went to work as a computer repair technician for a short time with EMS Mobile Computer Services, but fixing computers was very boring to say the least, so in February I took employment with Full Creations LLC. as a software engineer and web applications developer and quickly rose to become lead developer in the firm.
+Unfortunately, as an upstart company they were unable to meet my needs in the area of compensation and after 6 months of employment I resigned for a better position at The Same Day Group as a full time web application developer.

-I took employment with The Same Day Group as a full time web application developer on September 3rd 2007.
-During my employment with SameDay Group I wrote a number of websites including SameDayGroup.com and BikersWorldUS.com both of which are doing very well especially in Google SERP where they have risen very quickly to prominence with many key searches finding them within the top 10 listings, and about a half dozen desk top utilities and applications to perform various tasks.
+During my employment with SameDay Group I wrote a number of websites including SameDayGroup.com and BikersWorldUS.com both of which did very well especially in Google SERP where they rose very quickly to prominence with many key searches finding them within the top 10 listings.
+I also created about a half dozen desk top utilities and applications to perform various tasks.

 I'm comfortable working with most of today's software, as well as the full range of windows OSs.
-I'm right at home with graphics design, sound editing, video editing, and multimedia productions.
-My programming style is a mixture of VBscript, Java Script, SQL,PHP,ASP, HTML,XHTML,DHTML,XML, Basic and Object Oriented programming.
-Virtually all of my applications have been custom designed to provide solutions that meet the specific needs of the end user.
+I'm right at home with graphics and sound editing, video editing, and multimedia productions.

 Thank you for having an interest in the author of CC2k, and for visiting CyberCity 2000.